tdg5/stats-learning-notes/chapter-07-moving-beyond-linearity.md

 ### Smoothing Splines

-Smoothing splines take a substantially different approach to producing a spline.
-To fit a smooth curve to a data set, it would be deal to find a function $$ g(X)
-$$ that fits the data well with a small RSS.
-However without any constraints on
-$$ g(X) , $$ it's always possible to produce a $$ g(X) $$ that interpolates all
-of the data and yields an RSS of zero, but is over flexible and over fits the data.
+[Smoothing splines][glossary-smoothing-spline] take a substantially different approach to producing a spline.
+To fit a smooth curve to a data set, it would be ideal to find a function $$ g(X) $$ that fits the data well with a small [residual sum of squares][glossary-residual-sum-of-squares].
+However without any constraints on $$ g(X) , $$ it's always possible to produce a $$ g(X) $$ that interpolates all of the data and yields an RSS of zero, but is over flexible and over fits the data.
 What is really wanted is a $$ g(X) $$ that makes RSS small while also remaining smooth.
 One way to achieve this is to find a function $$ g(X) $$ that minimizes

 $$ \normalsize \sum_{i=1}^{n}(y_{i} - g(x_{i}))^{2} + \lambda \int g\prime\prime(t)^{2}dt $$